 If the enlargement of the breasts cannot be solved by diet and exercise alone, then a male breast reduction may be a treatment option.
 The male breast reduction, also known as man boob surgery, enables the removal of excess tissue from the male breasts; this includes glandular tissue, fat and skin.

-The execution of man boob surgery is subject to the preferred techniques of the cosmetic surgeon, but also subject to the amount of tissue that needs to be removed during the procedure.
+The execution of man boob surgery is subject to the preferred techniques of the cosmetic surgery, but also subject to the amount of tissue that needs to be removed during the procedure.
 When a larger amount of tissue needs to be removed during man boob surgery, the surgeon may choose a tissue excision procedure, which allows the surgeon to gain access, and remove, more tissue.

 The effects of man boob surgery are usually more long term, but only if the patient is willing to maintain a healthy lifestyle after man boob surgery.
 If the patient experiences serious fluctuations in body weight, the problem may return over time.